benjaminulmer/benjaminulmer.github.io/_projects/aobtc.md

 ### Space Mode
 Like any good video game, AOBTC needed a silly easter egg.
-Entering the [Konami Code](https://en.wikipedia.org/wiki/Konami_Code) activates _space mode_, where the vans are replaced with spaceships and the skybox changes to a star-filled sky.
+Entering the [Konami Code](https://en.wikipedia.org/wiki/Konami_Code) activates _space mode_, where the vans are replaced with spaceships and the skybox changes to a starry night.

-<div>{%- include extensions/video.html path='/assets/videos/aobtc/space-1.mp4' -%}</div>
+<div>{%- include extensions/video.html path='/assets/videos/aobtc/space-1.mp4' width='100%' -%}</div>

 Besides the obvious changes to the vehicle models and skybox, space mode also modifies the game in the following ways:
 - Gravity is reduced